sceckert/Data-and-Culture-Fall-2024/_datasets/datasets.md

 - Datasets related to the [Baldwin Collection of Historical Children's Literature](https://ufdc.ufl.edu/collections/juv)
 - The [317 titles on Project Gutenberg's "Children's Literature" shelf](https://www.gutenberg.org/ebooks/bookshelf/20)
 - A collection of all the volumes in the [Harvard Classics](https://en.wikipedia.org/wiki/Harvard_Classics) series available on [Project Gutenberg](https://www.gutenberg.org/ebooks/bookshelf/40)
+- A collection of 1,300 of cheap, ["yellowback" Victorian reprints](https://archive.org/details/yellowbacks) from Emory University Libraries.
+For more on the project and the larger collection, see [Yellowbacks at Emory](https://yellowbacks.digitalscholarship.emory.edu/)
 - A dataset of the [top 500 novels most widely held in libraries, according to OCLC](https://www.responsible-datasets-in-context.com/posts/top-500-novels/top-500-novels.html)
 - Datasets of [book holdings in the British Library, broken down by genre](https://bl.iro.bl.uk/concern/datasets/ff82a4ff-12a3-4abe-8108-2c9b1172ccc4?locale=en)
 - An overview of [datasets and metadata on 210,305 volumes of fiction, written between 1700-2009](https://hcommons.org/deposits/item/hc:26955/)